strzibny/vagrant-routes/README.md

 ## Usage

-- First start Vagrant VM with OpenShift, log in and select your project within the guest
-- Then run `vagrant route`
+Export all routes as cluster admin:

 ```
-$ vagrant route
+$ vagrant route --all
 Updating hosts file with new hostnames:
 pyapp-python.router.default.svc.cluster.local
 ```

+Otherwise you need to log in and select your project within the OpenShift guest and then run `vagrant route` on host

 Use `--help` to see all options: